infominer33/infominer33.github.io/_pages/web-work/notes-on-github-pages.md

 ## Introduction

 I'm just a newb that created this resource to help myself.
-It does take a lot of work to create bigger projects like this website, however it's really simple to create a blog, or a homepage.
+It does take a lot of work to create bigger projects like, however it's really simple to create a blog, or a homepage.

 Corrections, suggestions, tips, and links would be all appreciated.

-Github pages runs Jekyll, which runs [Kramdown](https://kramdown.gettalong.org/quickref.html), which can transform yaml, markdown, and a number of other related languages into proper html.
+Github pages runs Jekyll, which runs [Kramdown](https://kramdown.gettalong.org/quickref.html), which can transform yaml, markdown, and a number of related languages into proper html.

 Github pages can be used, like, 4 different ways.
 It’s versitile, but can be confusing.